blu2ns/SGR-steam-game-randomizer/README.md

    * Install dependencies with ```cd path/to/SGR-steam-game-randomizer``` then ``` pip install -r requirements.txt ``` (for some linux distros you might need to add ```--break-system-packages```)

    * Run the program, it will automatically prompt you to create the necessary files it needs.
-On windows I believe you must run it through the terminal.
       * Windows: ```python path/to/steam_game_randomizer.py```
       * Linux: ```python3 path/to/steam_game_randomizer.py```